python-ldap/python-ldap/Doc/reference/ldap.rst

    :py:const:`2` for logging the method calls with arguments and the complete results and :py:const:`9` for also logging the traceback of method calls.

+   This function is a thin wrapper around instantiating :class:`~ldap.ldapobject.LDAPObject`.
-   Additional keyword arguments are passed to :class:`LDAPObject`.
+   Any additional keyword arguments are passed to ``LDAPObject``.
+   It is also fine to instantiate a ``LDAPObject`` (or a subclass) directly.

    .. seealso::